JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/studmgr/admin/readme.md

 1. It is possible to get a list of collections (entities) from the database directly
 1. This will be a server-side functions that you can get from the repository implementation
 1.

+## F. Data Exchange
+As a user with the admin role, I should be able to remove import student list into the persons table from a csv file.
+### Acceptance Criteria (Rules)

+1.